Monday, April 2, 2018

 Vietnamese-Style Vegan Summer Rolls with a Peanut Dipping Sauce

-I have always had a thing for spring rolls.
-Who doesn't like the universally popular deep-fried snack?
-We eat spring rolls all the time at home (just for the family and also while entertaining) as well as at restaurants.
-My domestic helper makes delicious spring rolls and this is an appetizer I ask her to make regularly.
-The only time I had the fresh translucent kind of rolls was in Vietnam and even though I found them refreshingly different, delicious and a much healthier alternative to the deep-fried kind, I had not tried them for myself.
-With my current healthy eating plan going on in full swing, I felt it was high time to make these low-calorie packages of summer goodness.
+The only time I had the fresh translucent kind of rolls was during a holiday in Vietnam and even though I found them refreshingly different, delicious and a much healthier alternative to the deep-fried kind, I had not tried making them at home.
+With my current commitment to healthy eating plan going well, I felt it was high time to make these low-calorie parcels of summer goodness.
 I had plenty of inspiration from my brother and sister-in-law who have been making summer rolls for a while and who had recommended that I try them.

 These summer rolls are highly customizable so you can add whatever veggies or greens you like.
 But understand that using fresh and colorful produce is paramount in summer rolls.
 Of course, you can use leftover ingredients like rice noodles or meat to fill your rolls but, you do want to make sure you include at least two to three elements with a crunch, like carrot, cucumber, bell peppers, bean sprouts, or lettuce.
 Fresh herbs will do wonders for capturing the Vietnamese fresh summer roll flavor.
 Just a few leaves of thai basil, mint, or cilantro can brighten up the flavor of the rolls.
-Also, garnishes like crushed peanuts and sesame seeds help to bring in even more flavour and texture.
+Also, garnishes like crushed peanuts and sesame seeds help to bring in an extra layer of flavour and texture.

 Setting your ingredients up in an assembly line on your workstation is key.
 It makes things much easier, less messy and you can trust that you won't forget any ingredient.